sherwin-dc/ansi-logo-generator/README.md

 ## Why Excel

-The spreadsheet in excel make for a convenient GUI for 'drawing' logos pixel by pixel, which can then be processed with VBA commands to produce the ANSI sequence.
+The spreadsheet in excel make for a convenient GUI for 'drawing' logos one character at a time, which can then be processed with VBA commands to produce the ANSI sequence.

 ## Known Issues